 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your condition has changed or if the cancer has recurred (come back).

-Treatment of stage I and stage II Merkel cell carcinoma may include the following:
+Treatment of stage I and stage II Merkel cell carcinoma may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of stage III Merkel cell carcinoma may include the following:
+Treatment of stage III Merkel cell carcinoma may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of stage IV Merkel cell carcinoma may include the following:
+Treatment of stage IV Merkel cell carcinoma may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of recurrent Merkel cell carcinoma may include the following:
+Treatment of recurrent Merkel cell carcinoma may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-For more information from the National Cancer Institute about Merkel cell carcinoma, see the following:
+For more information from the National Cancer Institute about Merkel cell carcinoma, visit:

 For general cancer information and other resources from the National Cancer Institute, visit: